-Ontario Woman Charged With Fake Witchcraft — 2 Days Before Canada Scrapped That Law
+Woman Charged With Fake Witchcraft, Days Before Canada Scraps Old Law

 Last week, Canada repealed a number of so-called "zombie laws" that remained on the books after they were found to be unconstitutional, redundant, or just, well ... too old and weird.